There are many variables that influence natural gas prices in North America.

 There is no profit or mark-up on regulated natural gas rates.

-To connect with Gas Royalty Operations:
+Connect with Gas Royalty Operations:

 Hours: 8:15 am to 4:30 pm (open Monday to Friday, closed statutory holidays)